rbroc/DataSci-AU-24/syllabus/readme.md

 Throughout the course, we will follow this textbook:
 * James, G., Witten, D., Hastie, T., Tibshirani, R., & Taylor, J. (2023).
 An introduction to statistical learning: With applications in python.
 Springer Nature.
 The textbook is freely available, and can be downloaded at this link: https://www.statlearning.com/

+There is also a math-heavy version of this textbook:
 * Hastie, T., Tibshirani, R., Friedman, J. H., & Friedman, J. H. (2009).
 The elements of statistical learning: data mining, inference, and prediction (Vol. 2, pp. 1-758).
 New York: springer.
-A math-heavy version of this is the related textbook:

 If you are in for the math, you can dive deeper into the methods we will discuss in class through this textbook, which is available at: https://hastie.su.domains/Papers/ESLII.pdf